Letter to Parents of Children and Youth with Autism from Minister Coteau

 I also want to reassure everyone waiting for service that your spot on the waitlist will not be compromised.
 We are working to decrease wait times as quickly as possible and create thousands of new spaces over the next four years.

-After hearing from many of you how difficult it can be to navigate supports and services when you have a child or youth with ASD, I am excited to share with you that there will be a single point of access to the new OAP.
-This means, starting June 26, you and your family will be able to call a number in each of the nine service areas across our province to access information and services.
-Please visit ontario.ca/autism for the toll free number for your OAP single point of access.
+After hearing from many of you how difficult it can be to navigate support and services when you have a child or youth with ASD, I am excited to share with you that there will be a single point of access to the new OAP.
+This means starting June 26, you and your family will be able to call a number in each of the nine service areas across our province to access information and services.
+Please visit ontario.ca/autism for the toll-free number for your OAP single point of access.